Promotion and Tenure

 DATE OF LAST REVIEW:

 College of Human Sciences Standards and Procedures for Promotion and Tenure will be formally reviewed by the faculty and administration every five years unless significant change is made to the university policy.
-The next formal review will be scheduled for 2015.
+The next formal review will be scheduled for 2019.

-Academic promotion and tenure are awarded to faculty members making continuing contributions in these areas.
+Academic promotion and tenure are awarded to faculty members making continuing contributions in these areas or other areas as stipulated in the letter of hire.
 While promotion and tenure determinations are separate and distinct, similar standards and procedures apply to both.
 The preservation of quality requires that all persons recommended clearly satisfy the general criteria presented herein.
 Fairness requires that these criteria be applied as uniformly as possible.

 - General Criteria

 Scholarship is a function that serves to advance the discipline or the state of the art.
 Scholarship productivity is measured by the scope, depth, relevance, and overall contribution of the individual's scholarship program.
 The candidate may provide evidence of scholarly activities in a variety of mechanisms appropriate to the discipline and based on the initial appointment letter.
-Scholarship may take the form of traditional research or creative activities.
-Please follow the links for more information.c.
-Professional Service and Community Engagement
+Scholarship may take the form of traditional research or creative activity.
+Please follow the links for more information.

 Faculty members are expected to make professional contributions through service to the department, college, university, the discipline at large, and the community.
 Additional information regarding professional service and community engagement is provided at this site.